Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Here are some examples of lead magnets and where you’d offer them:

-It pays to create and multiple lead magnets so you have ones that are relevant to each page.
+It pays to create multiple lead magnets so you have ones that are relevant to each page.
 You also need to direct a visitor’s attention to the lead magnet.
-You don’t want them to skim past it.
-So make it distinct from its surrounding environment using colors, arrows, or a pop-up feature.
+You don’t want them to skim past it, so make it distinct from its surrounding environment using colors, arrows, or a pop-up feature.

 The two ways to offer your lead magnet on the post or page itself: